developit/unfetch/packages/isomorphic-unfetch/readme.md

 This project uses [node](http://nodejs.org) and [npm](https://npmjs.com).
 Go check them out if you don't have them locally installed.

+> Note: This module uses node-fetch 3.x, which is ESM module and requires at least node 12.20.0.

 ```sh
 $ npm i isomorphic-unfetch
 ```